 In spite of its history and grandeur, Ballindalloch remains first and foremost a beloved family residence, and there are plenty of personal heirlooms and memorabilia belonging to the current occupants scattered amongst the general finery.
 Highlights include a fine collection of 17th-century Spanish paintings, one of the finest country house libraries in all of Scotland, the grand dining room with its magnificent fireplace, the vaulted hall and the delightful nursery with its antique toys.

 The Rivers Spey and Avon run through the estate, offering excellent fishing, and the cattle that graze here belong to the oldest Aberdeen Angus herd in the world.
 The beautifully maintained walled and rock gardens are spectacular when in full bloom and offer a tranquil haven during the summer months.

-The castle shop stocks a wide selection of quality Scottish crafts and goods including luxury cashmeres, tartans, jewellery and the popular I love Food recipe books written by the present Lady Laird, Mrs Clare Macpherson-Grant Russell.
-Light refreshment is available in the castle tearoom.
+The Castle shop stocks a wide selection of quality Scottish crafts and goods, including the popular 'I Love Food' recipe books written Mrs Clare Macpherson-Grant Russell, mother of the current Laird.
+Light refreshments are available in the Castle tearoom.